 There are almost as many people who ship Kyoya/Haruhi as there are HikaHaru shippers- if not more.

-Girl-Show Ghetto: Somewhat averted.
+Girl-Show Ghetto: Averted.
 Despite being aimed at a female audience, many guys enjoyed watching the show, mostly because of the light-hearted humor and the constant self-parody of Shoujo clichés.

-Values Dissonance: Tamaki's scolding of Haruhi for trying to protect customers from a pair of drunkards, which seemed to boil down to "Girls are too weak to fight boys!" rather than "A small person shouldn't take on two brutes."
-Although, the Host Club does point out that their main concern was her attempt at taking them on alone when she could have called for help, which needlessly put her in danger.
-And she really had no fighting skills to begin with anyway.
+Tamaki's scolding of Haruhi for trying to protect customers from a pair of drunkards, which seemed to boil down to "Girls are too weak to fight boys!" rather than "A small person shouldn't take on two brutes."
+Although, the Host Club points out that their main concern was her attempt at taking them on alone when she could have called for help, which needlessly put her in danger, and she really had no fighting skills to begin with anyway.

-There's also Kyouya's infamous threat of rape of Haruhi later the same episode, which is quickly shrugged off by the characters and narrative in whole, being treated as acceptable because he was "pretending in order to teach her a lesson" and Haruhi, at the very least, doesn't believe he has any intention of following through.
-Fan opinions differ on whether this was a valid reason or not.
+There's Kyoya's infamous threat of rape of Haruhi later the same episode, which is quickly shrugged off by the characters and narrative in whole, being treated as acceptable because he was "pretending in order to teach her a lesson" and Haruhi, at the very least, doesn't believe he has any intention of following through.

 Western fans have a harder time swallowing the obsession with characters like Honey or Shiro, whose admirers specifically like that they appear to be, or actually are, a pre-pubescent child and act like one.